Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 See, this is the issue.

-Like, Ireland's sort of totalitarian bureaucratic state is new and therefore lags slightly behind the rest of the world.
+is new and therefore lags slightly behind the rest of the world.

-Ah, misinformation is a mistake.
+Ah, misinformation is a mistake, so sorry.

 And I suppose this is maybe genuine.

-Sorry, deliberate misinformation.
+Where deliberate misinformation.

-And the police would always say to people to make sure they get their information from credible media sources.
+But anyway, this was very quickly and the police would always say to people to make sure they get their information from credible media sources.

-He was born in Ireland.
+He's born in Ireland.

-That's what I've been told.
+Exactly, that's what I've been told.

-He's an Irishman rock.
+He's an Irishman.

 He's so Irish.

-Mr. Cleary said it's crucial that in addition to gathering evidence to bring the offender to justice, we want to understand the motivation behind the attack.
+Mr Cleary said it's crucial that, in addition to gathering evidence to bring the offender to justice, we want to understand the motivation behind the attack.

-Well, I mean, he yelled a lot akbar.
+Well, I mean, he yelled aloud, Wagba.

 What was his real motivation, Carl?